daafanasev/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/jta-transaction-integration.md

 * `org.camunda.bpm.engine.cdi.CdiJtaProcessEngineConfiguration` for additional CDI expression
   resolving support.

 The process engine requires access to an implementation of `javax.transaction.TransactionManager`.
 Not all application servers provide such an implementation.
 Most notably, IBM WebSphere and Oracle WebLogic historically did not provide this  implementation.
-To achieve JTA transaction integration on these containers, users should use the Spring Framework Abstraction and configure the process engine using the [SpringProcessEngineConfiguration]({{< ref "/user-guide/spring-framework-integration/_index.md">}}).
+To achieve JTA transaction integration on these containers, users should use the Spring Framework Abstraction and configure the process engine using the [SpringProcessEngineConfiguration](../../user-guide/spring-framework-integration/_index.md">}}).

-{{< note title="" class="warning" >}}
+### Заметка class="warning" >}}
   When you configure a transaction manager, make sure that it actually manages the data source that you have configured for the process engine.
 If that is not the case, the data source works in auto-commit mode.
   This can lead to inconsistencies in the database, because transaction commits and rollbacks are no longer performed.
-{{< /note >}}

 ## Shared Process Engine